 Source: Wikimedia Commons

-Reputation X recommends you don’t edit your own Wikipedia page yourself.
+Reputation X recommends you don’t edit your own Wikipedia article yourself.
 This can trigger a "COI" or Conflict of Interest which gets your edits reversed and a big message on your Wikipedia article saying the information may violate policies.
 However, that doesn’t mean you completely give up control.
 It just means that you work with the system.
-In that system, knowing who edited and created a Wikipedia page makes all the difference for Wikipedia management.
+In that system, knowing who edited and created a Wikipedia article makes all the difference for Wikipedia management.